 - The production of a series of educational videos outlining medical techniques for beginner medical students.

-Why Take the Medicine Gap Year programme?
+Why Take the Medicine Gap Year Course?

 Getting into medical school is a highly competitive process; it is not unusual even for the best candidates to be rejected by multiple universities.
 Much of the advice available on medical school admissions is unreliable and contradictory.
 Throughout the course, Oxford Royale Academy’s expert tutors can help you get set on the right path to maximise your chances of succeeding and becoming a doctor.
 The course will enhance your ability to think critically and conduct independent research into a topic – traits that are invaluable to modern medical practitioners – and will provide an introduction to the theory and practice of medicine.
-The programme is therefore an ideal opportunity for students on a gap year looking to use a considerable portion of their year to enhance their future possibilities in the field of Medicine.
+The Medicine Gap Year Course is therefore an ideal opportunity for students on a gap year looking to use a considerable portion of their year to enhance their future possibilities in the field of Medicine.